 In 1989, the legendary Scott Shannon hired him as creative director and assistant PD at LA’s Pirate Radio KQLZ.
 After Shannon was fired by Westwood One, the two reunited at the revamping of New York’s WPLJ.
 From there, in late 1992, he left for Florida to start “The MJ Kelli Morning Show” on Star 95.5 WOVV in West Palm Beach where he was also the program director.
 Two years later, he was brought to Tampa’s Power Pig WFLZ to co-anchor (with PD BJ Harris) the highly successful “MJ and BJ Morning Show.”
 Harris left in early 2001, citing creative differences, and the show was renamed “The MJ Morning Show.”

-Heard today (2012) on nearly 50 stations across America and XM Extreme Talk 165, his afternoon talk show was launched on WIOD/Miami October 1, 2001 and added to WFLA’s lineup on January 7, 2002.
-“The Schnitt Show,” which reflects his own political views – that of a “fiercely independent conservative with libertarian influence” – airs live from Tampa Bay’s Clear Channel complex and consists of news, political commentary, lifestyle and pop-culture with a cynical, comedic skew, a lot of sound bites, and a wide range of parody material.
+In 2001, he launched an afternoon talk show on Miami's WIOD and, the following year, it was added to WFLA's lineup.
+“The Schnitt Show,” which reflected his own political views – that of a “fiercely independent conservative with libertarian influence” – aired live from Tampa Bay’s Clear Channel complex featuring news, political commentary, lifestyle and pop-culture with a cynical, comedic skew, a lot of sound bites, and a wide range of parody material.

 In January 2012, Schnitt announced that he was bowing out of his WFLZ morning show, saying the move would allow him to focus more on his afternoon syndicated talk show and spend more time with his family.
 Eight years later, in late September 2020, WRBQ announced that "The MJ Morning Show" would be returning to Tampa Bay radio on Q105 beginning October 5th.

 1994 - 2020 Other Tampa Bay Area Stations (On Air Personality)